almaleh/Dispatcher/README.md

 ## How to Install

-- Clone the repo and build locally in your Xcode
+- Clone the repo and build locally (requires Xcode 11)
 - [Or download the public beta directly on your device](https://testflight.apple.com/join/2tC0CKMO)

-The app is optimized for iPhone X screen or larger, so I recommend not picking something smaller than an iPhone X simulator.
+The app runs on iOS 13.0+ (it's in SwiftUI).
+It's optimized for iPhone X screen or larger, so I recommend not picking something smaller than an iPhone X simulator.

-The app has a 10-question concurrency quiz.
+It includes a 10-question concurrency quiz.
 I suggest trying it before and then again after reading the article to see how your score changes

 There is also a visual explanation of synchronous and asynchronous execution, as well as serial and concurrent queues.